 First, the good news.
 ABRSM have succeeded in sensibly rationalising the scales syllabus from Grades 6-8, with less unnecessary repetition, and with a key scheme that cleverly ensures that relative major/minor keys and tonic major/minor keys all appear together at each level.

 • The delayed introduction of keys widens the gap between practical piano grades and ABRSM’s Music Theory grades.
-Teachers might want to consider carefully how to realign the teaching of theory and practice in order to encourage effective holistic and simultaneous learning.
+Teachers might want to consider carefully how to realign the teaching of theory and practice to encourage effective holistic and simultaneous learning.

 With this growing chasm between the requirements for scales, repertoire, sight-reading, theory grades and practical musicianship, it is becoming ever more difficult to identify a holistic and coherent way of working through ABRSM’s disparate materials and suite of assessments.
 The syllabus as a whole is starting to feel broken as an educational tool.

-A True Assessment?
+A Meaningful Assessment?

 But what about as an assessment tool?
 Here, the biggest issue is undoubtedly that at no point does this syllabus offer a snapshot to check whether a student has properly assimilated all keys.
 According to ABRSM: